adaptingadapting/Holberton-SpeedrunAllChecksPercent/9functions_nested_loops/README.md

 task 101 is quite simple i have to say,  so thats good

 task 102 i have a feeling  i did this one in a not so efficient manner, but its donee and its not like i trolled horribly, could ahve done better though

+task 103 i didnt check, i think its fine though, im a little surprised by the change in difficulty though